 The Peer Mentoring Program promotes the successful transition of new students to the PharmD experience.
 Peer Mentors are paired with new PharmD students to add an additional layer of support and advocacy throughout the first year of study.
 Peer Mentors provide guidance on all things related to the doctor of pharmacy program while also serving as a consistent point of contact for questions and referrals.

-Free tutoring services are available for PharmD students through the Office of Curricular and Student Affairs and the Rho Chi Honor Society.
+Free tutoring services are available for PharmD students through the Office of Student Affairs and the Rho Chi Honor Society.
 It is highly recommended that students seek help from their course TA and Course Director if they have a grade lower than a B in any class.

 Eshelman Care Team

 The Eshelman Care Team provides coordinated assistance and support to students exhibiting concerning behaviors through a centralized structure and method for outreach, referrals, and case management.
 The care team uses discretion in collaborating with School units and University resources when collecting pertinent information for the development of appropriate interventions and strategies, also known as Care Action Plans.
 The central goal of Care Action Plans is to address immediate concern(s), and ultimately support the academic and personal success and wellness of our students.
 Care Team Referrals are categorized in four different areas: Academic, Health/Well-being, Professionalism and Discrimination/Harrassment (including sexual assault, sexual violence, interpersonal